s0md3v/roop/README.md

 # Roop

 > Take a video and replace the face in it with a face of your choice.
 You only need one image of the desired face.
-No dataset, no training..
+No dataset, no training.

 [![Build Status](https://img.shields.io/github/actions/workflow/status/s0md3v/roop/ci.yml.svg?branch=main)](https://github.com/s0md3v/roop/actions?query=workflow:ci)